marsplus/dc_simulation/README.md

 # dc_simulation

 ####
-To run the code, you need python3.x: python scr/model.py
+To run the code, you need python3.x and a multi-agent simulation platform named Mesa.
+Type: python src/model.py